kylemcdonald/i2i-realtime/readme.md

 # Realtime i2i for Rhizomatiks

-Images are sent and received as a msgpack-encoded list: [timestamp, index, jpg].
+The final output is a msgpack-encoded list on port 5557 in the format [timestamp, index, jpg].

 * timestamp (int) is the time in milliseconds since Unix epoch.
 Useful for estimating overall latency.
 * index (int) is the frame index.